 Most of the walk is on the river bank so you have delightful sounds and views.
 I didn’t want this post to be all pictures in the middle so be sure to scroll down to see the shots of the river.

-So this shot is the first place that Mom and I became painfully aware of our novice status.
-As I said she had read online the trail was for beginners.
-She had also read that there was a lower falls (the easy hike) and an upper falls (a treacherous hike).
+So this shot is the first moment Mom and I became painfully aware of our novice status.
+As I said she had read online, that the trail was for beginners.
+She had also read that there were lower falls (the easy hike) and upper falls (a treacherous hike).
 If you look above you will see the little water crossing I am navigating.
 We hit this crossing and the small falls by it and assumed we had reached the falls.
-Because obviously only a seasoned hiker could cross that right?
+Because obviously, only a seasoned hiker could cross that right?

-We took tons of pictures and talked about how beautiful the small water fall was.
-We were ready to turn around but I wanted a picture of me on the big rock on the other side so I braved the “dangerous” rocks.
-After a few crossings I had showed my mom how easy it was and we decided to continue and then stop once it became “treacherous”.
+We took tons of pictures and discussed how beautiful the small waterfall was.
+We were ready to turn around, but I wanted a picture of me on the big rock on the other side so I braved the “dangerous” rocks.
+After a few crossings, I showed my mom how easy it was and we decided to continue and then stop once it became “treacherous”.

 We kept going.
-And then heard water getting louder and saw a water fall ahead.
-Surely THIS is the waterfall right?
+And then I heard the water getting louder and saw a waterfall ahead.
+Surely THIS is the waterfall.
 We had made it through the treacherous path!
-Then the senior woman using her camera to take pictures said “keep going- the actual waterfall isn’t too far away.”
+Then the senior woman using her camera to take pictures said “Keep going- the actual waterfall isn’t too far away.”
 It turns out this was the dam built back in the day.
 Her husband- who was 60 and had two knee replacements- assured us we could make it.
 Yep, we aren’t all that smart.

-When I had been researching hiking I had seen the term “scramble” often.
-It means to be hiking but you have to use your hands.
-Not climbing but kind of in between hiking and climbing.
+When I was researching hiking, I saw the term “scramble” often.
+It means to be hiking, but you have to use your hands.
+I’m not climbing, but I’m kind of in between hiking and climbing.
 What we saw as we went ahead was what I would call a “light scramble.”
-Plenty of branches to grab, some big steps and a little bit of dirt but you could just hear the waterfall getting louder and louder.
+There were plenty of branches to grab, some big steps, and a little dirt, but you could hear the waterfall getting louder and louder.
 It gave me the energy to keep going.
 Mom rocked it.

-And then we came around the corner and BAM.
-Catabwa Falls.
-While in awe of it’s beauty I also felt like a complete idiot that we had almost stopped with those tiny little falls and missed this amazing thing.
+Then we came around the corner, and BAM!
+Catawba Falls.
+While in awe of its beauty, I also felt like a complete idiot that we had almost stopped with those tiny little falls and missed this amazing thing.

 I noticed to the right of the falls was a proper scramble.
 I wanted to get as close to the falls as possible so Mom stayed at the bottom and I climbed up the side.
-There were some challenges that reminded me I need to get back in the gym.
-I was able to stick my hands in the falls and have a little bit of privacy for a spiritual moment alone behind a big rock.
+Some challenges reminded me I needed to get back in the gym.
+I could stick my hands in the falls and have a little privacy for a spiritual moment alone behind a big rock.

-Also at the top is this sign and number that is a right of passage to touch.
+Also at the top is this sign and number, a right of passage to touch.
 I had to go do that.